GrieferPig/Pegasus/README.md

-# Indev branch
+# Preview branch
 ***
-Code at this phrase is nightly updated and are unstable and untested.
+Code at this phrase is often updated and are unstable but tested.

 For more information about branch splitting, see [Branches](./doc/branches.md)